What the Enemy Intends for Evil, God Will Use for Good - Crosswalk the Devotional - March 17

 At just 16 yrs. of age, St. Patrick was kidnapped by pirates and taken from his British homeland to Ireland where he was sold into slavery.
 He worked in the fields as a shepherd for 6 years under terribly harsh conditions, until God miraculously provided a way of escape for him to flee.
 As difficult as that time must have been, it was during those lonely years of enslavement, where he faced hunger, freezing temperatures, and pain, that he met with God, and found deep closeness in His Presence through prayer and meditation.

-Who would have ever dreamed how God would turn around this tragedy for good?
+Who would have ever dreamed of how God would turn around this tragedy for good?

 After months back at home, recuperating and seeking direction for his future plans, St. Patrick felt strongly led to go back to Ireland.
 He knew God had brought him there for a purpose and he was burdened to share Christ with a lost nation.